datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/jsonSpec.md

 Accepts only full column names.

 In the example, in the the stat var generated for the column `Estimate!!Women's earnings as a percentage of men's earning!!Civilian employed population 16 years and over with earnings` will have a property `measurementDenominator` whose value is the dcid of the stat var generated for the column `Estimate!!Median earnings (dollars) for male!!Civilian employed population 16 years and over with earnings`.

+This key expects that the `measurementDenominator` column(`Estimate!!Median earnings (dollars) for male!!Civilian employed population 16 years and over with earnings` in the example) must be processed earlier to the key column (`Estimate!!Women's earnings as a percentage of men's earning!!Civilian employed population 16 years and over with earnings`)

 ```json
   "measurementDenominator": {